M2-Ventures-EHR/killbill-swagger-coden/README.md

 ## Using the generator

 **Pre-requisite:** Read the [swagger README](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) to install the binary and get some understanding on how things work.

-Then, we can generate client generated code; for instance for `java`, we would run the following command:
+The standard command to generate the code for `java` would be:

 ```
 swagger-codegen  generate \